-In 2011, our Spinal Cord Injury Program treated 25 patients with traumatic and non-traumatic spinal cord injuries.
+In 2014, our Spinal Cord Injury Program treated 25 patients with traumatic and non-traumatic spinal cord injuries.

 What does this data mean?

 Our specially trained staff provides comprehensive care for children, teens and young adults with spinal cord injuries and conditions from birth to age 21.
 We treat every patient individually based on his needs.
 The largest age group admitted was 11 to 21 years old.

 Why is it important to know the age range?

 While in the Inpatient Rehabilitation Program, patients have the opportunity to interact and attend group therapy with others their own age.
 This allows the patients to talk about common fears or issues about their injury or illness and support each other during their stay.
 This interaction among peers is important for developing self-confidence in children, teens and young adults.

 How does Children’s make sure we are giving high-quality care?

 - Children’s provides peer, family and sibling support.
 This helps the whole family cope with rehabilitation.